futurice/ios-good-practices/README.md

 [plcrashreporter]: https://www.plcrashreporter.org

 Once you have this set up, ensure that you _save the Xcode archive (`.xcarchive`)_ of every build you release.
 The archive contains the built app binary and the debug symbols (`dSYM`) which you will need to symbolicate crash reports from that particular version of your app.

-### Security
-Sensitive data such as username/password, personal user details, OAuth token etc should always be kept securely in a private location where it not accessible outside of the application.
-See [Apple security documentation](https://www.apple.com/business/docs/iOS_Security_Guide.pdf) for full brief on how iOS handle this area.

-##### Do's
-* Store sensitive data in Keychain. if your uncomfortable implementing Keychain library use a wrapper like [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore)
-* Treat untrusted files and data with care, always use NSFileProtectionComplete
-* Remove personal data from memory when it not needed (i.e. self.password = nil;)
-* Protect data in transit (https over ssl)
-* Use TextFields with Secure Option and disable Autocorrection
-* Clear the pasteboard once the app enters in background
-* UIWebView: set cache policy to ignore local as its stored in the bundle
-* Disable NSLog for the release builds
-* Analysis open source dependency before integrating

-##### Don'ts
-* Do not store sensitive data you don't actually need, or for longer than you need.
-* Never store sensitive data in NSUserDefault, plist or CoreData. it mostly used to basic app feature like is first launch etc…
-* Never store sensitive data in user document directory

 ## Building